 China have won every women's singles gold since table tennis became a medal sport at Seoul 1988, but many fans believe if anyone is to break the Chinese dominance, this 19-year-old from the host nation may be the one to do so.

-Her recent thrashing of reigning Olympic champion Ding Ning at the Qatar Open in March only served to whip up the frenzy even more.
+Her thrashing of reigning Olympic champion Ding Ning at the Qatar Open in March only served to whip up the frenzy even more.

 It confirmed what many people already knew – Ito should not be underestimated.